drakkan/sftpgo/docs/howto/rest-api-https-auth.md

 sudo systemctl restart sftpgo
 ```

 You are done!
-Now SFTPGo web admin and REST API are exposed over HTTPS and password protected.
+Now SFTPGo web admin and REST API are exposed over HTTPS.

 You can easily replace the self-signed certificate used here with a properly signed certificate.